 - Free Memory — helps detect memory issues or crashes

-A PapaDuck acts as the gateway between your mesh network and the cloud (OWL DMS).
+A PapaDuck acts as the gateway between OWL mesh network and the cloud (OWL DMS).
 It receives packets from other Ducks and uploads them to the OWL platform.

 - When you add a PapaDuck via the